-Hall of Fame member, Brian, has sent in this wonderful ‘how to’.
+Hall of Fame member, Brian, has sent in this wonderful ‘how to’ for his HO scale engine house.
 If you want to see more of his layout, it’s here.

-“This two stall Engine House kit is a real classic with the original design by the late John Allen where it appeared on his original Gorre & Daphetid 8 x 4 foot layout and later incorporated into his basement layout.
+“This two stall HO scale engine house kit is a real classic with the original design by the late John Allen where it appeared on his original Gorre & Daphetid 8 x 4 foot layout and later incorporated into his basement layout.
 Photo above compliments of Model Railroad Craftsmen.

 This might sound like a broken record BUT it is advisable to read the instructions in any kit thoroughly and then read them again to make sure that you understand them as one would not want to mess up an expensive kit.
 Again, the time spent on a kit is equal to what the finished product will look like.